Perena2ECED/ECE-2112-PA3/README.md

 This repository contains the Programming Assignment 3 for the course Advanced Computer Programming (ECE2112).
 This project consists of three Python problems assigned to __Experiment 3: Python Data Analysis (PANDAS).__

+The specific functions and syntax structures utilized throughout the codebase were implemented as follows:

 * The statement `import pandas as pd` loads an external data library into the environment.
 The `pd` creates a shortened  namespace handle to lessen typing time.
 * The function `pd.read_csv("file name")` is used to load a comma-separated values file that automatically converts it into rows and columns into a structured class known as `pd.DataFrame`, which holds a two-dimensional data structure that holds heterogeneous data types.